-Ysgol Y Graig: January 2019 Ysgol Talwrn: October 2018 School context School context The school has ten single-age classes, three mixed-age classes and two part-time nursery classes.
-Pupils are arranged into three mixed-age classes in the mornings, and two in the afternoons.
+Ysgol Y Graig: January 2019 Ysgol Talwrn: October 2018 School context School context ■ The school has ten single-age classes, three ■ Pupils are arranged into three mixed-age mixed-age classes and two part-time nursery classes in the mornings, and two in the classes. afternoons.
 The school's standards are good because: The school's standards are good because: During their time at the school, many acquire effective Welsh communication skills and achieve well.
 Many pupils with additional learning needs achieve soundly against their personal targets.
 Many pupils develop effective speaking and listening skills, which contributes successfully to their learning.
 Nearly all pupils, including those with additional learning needs, make sound progress and achieve well by Year 6.
 Most pupils' oral skills in the foundation phase are developing well.
 Most pupils in key stage 2 communicate clearly and confidently in both languages and are